keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 * Leveraging population and socioeconomic data can provide insight into the typical homebuyer in the King County region

 ## Additional Information
-For detailed copy of the data analysis process and related code, please refer to the [Jupyter Notebook](https://github.com/keziasetokusumo/p2_project/blob/main/KC_Analysis_Notebook.ipynb).
-A summary of findings can also be found in this [deliverable](https://github.com/keziasetokusumo/p2_project/blob/main/p2_project_deliverable.pdf).
+Additional transformations to address key assumptions such as data linearity are outlined in the [Jupyter Notebook.](https://github.com/keziasetokusumo/p2_project/blob/main/KC_Analysis_Notebook.ipynb) The notebook also contains a detailed copy of the data analysis process and related code.
+Finally, a summary of findings can be found in this [deliverable](https://github.com/keziasetokusumo/p2_project/blob/main/p2_project_deliverable.pdf).

 ## Data Sources
 This analysis uses sales data of homes within King County.
 The region has a comprehensive database of properties in the area, and public information can be found [here](https://kingcounty.gov/services/data.aspx).